-This Statement of Account covers the 2019/20 financial year, so the vast majority of the reporting period was unaffected by the Coronavirus pandemic.
-However, the 'Looking Ahead' section of the narrative report highlights the potential impact on policing and commissioning arrangements throughout 2020/21 and beyond.
+This Statement of Account covers the 2020/21 financial year and the reporting period was affected by the Coronavirus pandemic.
+The 'Looking Ahead' section of the narrative report highlights the potential impact on policing and commissioning arrangements throughout 2021/22 and beyond.